ST5Sneaky/sneaky.download.dumpster/README.md

 # sneaky.download.dumpster
-Source code for the domain sneaky.download.dumpster
+A file dumpster for my website!